-- 1. Note that students DON'T get a Pico, Fermi, or Bagel for each digit.
+- 1. Note that students DON'T get a Bullseye or Close Call for each digit.
 The clue applies to the entire 2- or 3-digit number. - 2.
 Start with 2-digit numbers.
 Go to three-digit numbers only when the 2-digit numbers have become straightforward. - 3.
-Write the guesses and the responses somewhere that everyone can see them. - 4.
+Write the guesses and the responses somewhere that everyone can see it. - 4.
 Keep track of digits.
-The skill in the game is about using the feedback from the guesses to make educated future guesses. - 5.
+The skill in the game is about using the feedback from the guesses to make educated future guesses.
+For example, after guessing 139 and finding that none of those digits are in the number, cross off the 1, 3, and 9 from the list of possible digits. - 5.
 Pause the game occasionally to ask students what they know for sure.
 Are there any digits that they are sure are not in the number?
 Any digits they know are in the number?
 How do they know?